mrutherford2/TargetPS5Checker/README.md

 4. On the favorites page right click and select inspect and then click the network tab and then XHR.
 Clear out any existing entries if necessary by using the clear button in the top left hand corner of the console
 5. Click the check stores button and look for an entry in the console that looks like "81114595?key=" and select it
 6. Once selected scroll down to the section in the console called Query String Parameters and copy the value called "key"
-7. Now run the .exe file by double clicking it, it will then prompt for your zip code and the key 8 App will now check every 2 seconds for available stock, if stock is detected it will make a beep sound and will show the store information in the console
+7. Running the app will prompt for your zip code and the key we copied from Target.
+8. The app can be found in the App folder and then select your platform based on your Operating System.
+For Windows it will be a .exe for Mac or Linux it will be a file.
+To run on mac or linux you need to make the program executable by opening a terminal in the folder that you downloaded the app into and type "sudo chmod +x TargetAvailabilityChecker".
+Then type "open TargetAvailabilityChecker" and a console window will appear.